 Ever heard that for one to produce enough breast milk they need to eat a special diet or that breastfeeding is a sure form of contraception?
-How true is this?
-Evelyne Kongoro, Lamaze International certified lactation coach sheds some light.
+These are just some

 Evelyne says that as long as a woman is pregnant and delivers her child full term, she should have milk.
 “Pregnancy is not just about your baby growing but the body also prepares for the journey after birth.
 By the time you are delivering, your brain and body are ready and all they need is stimulation, which is provided by the baby.
-However, some women try as they might, simply never have enough to satisfy a baby forcing them to rely on formula.
-Stress or hormonal imbalances are some of the causes of low milk supply.
+Women should insist on breastfeeding their babies within 30 minutes of birth.
+From then, the body responds to this stimulus as the laws of demand and supply come into play,” she explains.

 Breastfeeding is work!
 According to medical experts, breastfeeding can help a mother burn between 500 to 800 calories a day.
 As Evelyne explains, breastfeeding also encourages the release of the hormone oxytocin which helps contract the cervix back to its original size.
 Note, however, that weight loss is also subject to how much food the mother is consuming.
 It is also not an automatic and reliable weight loss programme for all mothers.
 If one wants to lose extra pounds, some exercise may be in order but only after a green light from their doctor.